Artist-in-Residence Program/Maker Kollel

 In addition to community facing workshops around Jewish holidays and rituals, we also work with other Bay Area institutions such as Edah, Wonderful Idea Company, and the East Bay Jewish Federation to provide maker education with a Jewish lens.
 Our Maker Kollel is an opportunity for participating fellows to go deeper, to immerse in a sustained way in the work Atiq, in the sources and community of practice that inform the production of sacred material culture.
 This work, in turn, will inspire and enrich the community as a whole.

 The Atiq Maker Kollel is a part time applied arts Artist in Residence program.
-During the course of this three month long fellowship, participants have a dedicated workspace/tiny desk within the Atiq studio and receive a modest monthly stipend for purchase of materials.
+During the course of this three month long fellowship, participants have a dedicated workspace/tiny desk within the Atiq studio and receive a $300 stipend for purchase of materials (or for any other use).
 Each fellow will choose a thread of inquiry to explore within Jewish tradition, and work towards the production of a sacred artifact that reflects on that thread of inquiry.
 Kollel fellows have the opportunity to work on their own, as a cohort, and to share work with the broader Bay Area community.
 Master Scholars and Artist/Makers will share their expertise in evening workshops, and all fellows will receive mentoring as they work on their projects.
 We are thrilled that the Maker Kollel will be offered in consortium with the Jewish Studio Project, wherein Kollel fellows will have the opportunity to attend community facing Jewish Studio Project workshops at no cost.

 The inaugural cohort dates run from Sept.
 3 - Nov 27.